open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/http.md

 from the `net.peer.name`
 used to look up the `net.peer.ip` that is actually connected to.
 In that case it is strongly recommended to set the `net.peer.name` attribute in addition to `http.host`.

+### Context propagation

+- context created for HTTP client span MUST be injected on outgoing request using configured [propagator](../../context/api-propagators.md)
+- if outgoing HTTP request already has context (for configured propagator) injected, it cannot be changed and new span MUST not be created

 ## HTTP server